-The downside is that it can be a little bit overwhelming and intimidating at first.
-Even though you can easily navigate through all the different options, it still took me a while to get used to it and learn where everything is.
+The downside is that it can be a little bit overwhelming and intimidate at first.
+Even though you can quickly navigate through all the different options, it still took me a while to get used to it and learn where everything is.
 That can be expected with any new expansive program such as eFitnessTracker

 As far as the design goes, it feels a bit old school to me, but I like that.
 Nothing fancy, just practical and concise.